coil-kt/coil/docs/recipes.md

 ## Shared Element Transitions

-[Shared element transitions](https://developer.android.com/training/transitions/start-activity) allow you to animate between `Activites` and `Fragments`.
+[Shared element transitions](https://developer.android.com/training/transitions/start-activity) allow you to animate between `Activities` and `Fragments`.
 Here are some recommendations on how to get them to work with Coil:

 - **Shared element transitions are incompatible with hardware bitmaps.** You should set `allowHardware(false)` to disable hardware bitmaps for both the `ImageView` you are animating from and the view you are animating to.
 If you don't, the transition will throw an `java.lang.IllegalArgumentException: Software rendering doesn't support hardware bitmaps` exception.